I'll See You in My Dreams (1924 song)

-"I'll See You in My Dreams" is a popular song, composed by Isham Jones, with lyrics by Gus Kahn, and published in 1924.
-It was recorded on December 4 that year, by Isham Jones conducting Ray Miller's Orchestra.
-Released on Brunswick Records, it charted for 16 weeks during 1925, spending seven weeks at number 1 in the United States.
-Other popular versions in 1925 were by Marion Harris; Paul Whiteman; Ford & Glenn; and Lewis James; with three of these four reaching the Top 10.
+"I'll See You in My Dreams" is a popular song and jazz standard, composed by Isham Jones, with lyrics by Gus Kahn, and published in 1924.
+It was recorded on December 4 that year, by Jones conducting Ray Miller's Orchestra on Brunswick Records.
+Other popular versions in 1925 were by Marion Harris; Paul Whiteman; Ford & Glenn; and Lewis James.

-The song was sung by Jeanne Crain in Margie (1946) and was chosen as the title song of the 1951 film, I'll See You in My Dreams, a musical biography of Kahn.
+The song was sung by Jeanne Crain in Margie (1946) and was chosen as the title song of the 1951 film I'll See You in My Dreams, a musical biography of Kahn.